THE NEUROSCIENCE OF INTENTIONS AND AGENCY

 (3) What, if any, is the difference between conscious control in deliberate versus arbitrary decisions.

-Beyond progress on one of the most fundamental questions in the debate on free will — this large-scale project will be central to ushering in a new, interdisciplinary scientific field: the neuro-philosophy of free will.
+Beyond progress on one of the most fundamental questions in the debate on free will — this large-scale project will be central to ushering in a new, interdisciplinary scientific field: the neuroscience of intentions and agency (also known as the neurophilosophy of free will).

 Funding Agencies